 When it comes to margaritas, I have very strong feelings.
 I am kind of a

 plain Jane purist.
-A classic margarita on the rocks with salt on the rim is all I ever want!
-All the flavored stuff never intrigued me enough to make me want to order it or better yet ~ make one.
+A classic margarita on the rocks with salt on the rim is usually my drink of choice.

 That’s until I decided I wanted to make a “perfect for the holiday season” type of cocktail!